-Colin Hunt Observatory, Aylesbury Astronomical Society (?), situated near Upper Winchendon.
+Colin Hunt Observatory, Aylesbury Astronomical Society (?), located near to Upper Winchendon.

 The Open University Observatory, Milton Keynes (?), situated at the Open University, Walton Hall, Milton Keynes.

-The Cottage Observatory, Datchet Road, Slough (?), several editions of Kelly’s Directory include a statement that there was an astronomical observatory on the Datchet Road, Slough [Kelly, 1899; Kelly, 1915], though there was no mention of the observatory in 1883 [Kelly, 1883].
-This was possibly the observatory of John James Hall, who was resident at Observatory Cottage, Datchet Road, Slough (Kelly, 1899; RAS, 1898).
+The Cottage Observatory, Datchet Road, Slough (?), several editions of Kelly’s Directory include a statement that there was an astronomical observatory on the Datchet Road, Slough (Kelly 1899, 153; Kelly 1915, 179), though there was no mention of the observatory in 1883 (Kelly 1883).
+This was possibly the observatory of John James Hall, who was resident at Observatory Cottage, Datchet Road, Slough (Kelly 1899, 153; RAS 1898,).
 Although his address was Observatory Cottage, a letter in the English Mechanic included ‘The Cottage Observatory’ as part of the address.
-(Further information about John James Hall is given in Astronomers above).

-Hartwell House Observatory, near Aylesbury (1831-1860s), former observatory of Dr John Lee, the observatory was established in 1831 [McConnell].
+Hartwell House Observatory, near Aylesbury (1831-1860s), former observatory of Dr John Lee, the observatory was established in 1831 (McConnell 1992).
 Instruments included a sidereal clock by Vulliamy of London, a 3-inch transit instrument by Jones of London and a 5.9-inch equatorial refractor by Dollond with objective by Tulley and a Sheepshank clock-drive.
 The latter is known as the ‘Smyth Equatorial’ and was previously in W H Smyth’s observatory in Bedford.
 The ‘Smyth Equatorial’ was at Hartwell House from 1836 to 1859 and was reported in 1986 to be in the Science Museum.
-Hartwell House is now one of the Historic House Hotels and is owned by the National Trust [Hartwell House Hotel, Restaurant and Spa; see also Historic House Hotels Ltd] (Howse 1986).
+Hartwell House is now one of the Historic House Hotels and is owned by the National Trust and leased to Hartwell House Hotel, Restaurant and Spa – Historic House Hotels Ltd (Howse 1986).

 Herschel’s Observatory, Slough (1786-1830s) – see Observatory House.

 Hopefield Observatory, Haddenham (1857-68), established by Revd.
 William Rutter Dawes (Note: Some sources state Haddenham Cambridgeshire, but the actual location was Haddenham, Bucks).
-The observatory housed an 8¼-inch Clark (1859), and an 8-inch Cooke (1865) – Thorrowgood Telescope which is now at the Institute of Astronomy in Cambridge – see Dawes (Davenhall; Hurn, 30 June 2006; Hurn, 7 October 2006; Sharp 2006).
+The observatory housed an 8¼-inch Clark (1859), and an 8-inch Cooke (1865) – Thorrowgood Telescope which is now at the Institute of Astronomy in Cambridge – see Dawes (Davenhall 2006; Sharp 2006).